Bankwest Credit Cards

 The range of Bankwest credit cards include low rate, no annual fee, rewards, frequent flyer and business options.
-The range of personal cards also include premium platinum and World Mastercard options that provide additional perks for eligible cardholders, such as complimentary insurance and no international transaction fees.
+There are also premium platinum and World Mastercard options that provide additional perks for eligible cardholders, such as complimentary insurance and no international transaction fees.

 Balance transfer credit cards

-When you transfer your existing credit card balance to a new Bankwest credit card with a balance transfer offer, you can get a low introductory or 0% p.a. interest rate on the debt.
+When you transfer your existing credit card balance to a new Bankwest credit card with a balance transfer offer, you can get an introductory low or 0% p.a. interest rate on the debt.
 This allows you to save money on interest charges and pay down your debt faster during the introductory period.
 After that, a standard variable interest rate will apply to any debt remaining from the transfer.
 See our step-by-step guide on how to conduct a balance transfer with Bankwest for further information.

 Low rate credit cards

 Bankwest low rate credit cards offer a low, ongoing variable interest rate on purchases.
 If you carry a balance from month-to-month, this low rate can help you save money on interest charges when compared to regular credit cards.